auth0/terraform-provider-auth0/docs/resources/guardian.md

 * `override_relying_party` - (Optional) Bool.
 The Relying Party is the domain for which the WebAuthn keys will be issued, set to true if you are customizing the identifier.
 * `relying_party_identifier`- (Optional) String.
 The Relying Party should be a suffix of the custom domain.

+### Duo

+`duo` supports the following arguments:

+* `integration_key` - (Optional) String.
+Duo client ID, see the Duo documentation for more details on Duo setup.
+* `secret_key`- (Optional) String.
+Duo client secret, see the Duo documentation for more details on Duo setup.
+* `hostname`- (Optional) String.
+Duo API Hostname, see the Duo documentation for more details on Duo setup.

 ## Attributes Reference